Glacier National Park: Guide to the West Side

 • Make noise while hiking (singing, calling out, clapping, etc.).
 This helps bears know you are there and so that you don’t surprise them.

-• Carry Bear Spray (I usually take Counter Assault Bear Spray.
-Make sure you know how to use it and carry it where you can easily access it!)
+• Carry Bear Spray (I always take Counter Assault Bear Spray!
+Make sure you know how to use it and carry it where you can easily access it.)

 • Hike in groups if possible.